Belgian Railways Class 13: Design and construction

-Input to the design came from ACEC Transport (Charleroi) designing the electrical system and undertaking project coordination, other contributors were: Alstom, Le Creusot manufacture of the first 30 bogies, the remainder by Stork RMO (Netherlands); Pauwels supplied transformers; Alstom, Onan, traction motors; the first 10 locomotives were manufactured at Alstom, Belfort, the remainder at Bombardier Transportation's factory in Belgium (La Brugeoise et Nivelles, Bruges).
+Input to the design came from ACEC Transport (Charleroi) designing the electrical system and undertaking project coordination, other contributors were: Alstom, Le Creusot manufacture of the first 30 bogies, the remainder by Stork RMO (Netherlands); Pauwels supplied transformers; Alstom, Ornans, traction motors; the first 10 locomotives were manufactured at Alstom, Belfort, the remainder at Bombardier Transportation's factory in Belgium (La Brugeoise et Nivelles, Bruges).
 Faiveley (pantographs) and Knorr (brake equipment) also supplied components.

 The mechanical equipment was identical to the contemporary SNCF BB 36000 Astride: the main frame is constructed of corrosion resistant steel, with 6MJ crash absorbance zones at either end; the locomotive bodywork is of copper plated steel.
 There are two air conditioned driving cabs, and a central equipment section containing electric and pneumatic equipment, accessed by side corridors.
 Both primary and secondary suspension are by coil spring with shock absorbers.
 The transmission system uses a bogie mounted traction motor (one per axle) connected to the wheelset via a hollow shaft drive and flexible coupling, traction forces are tranmissed by low-lying rods connected to the bogie frame.
 Mechanical braking is by pneumatically operated disc brakes on each axle.
 The external design takes into account the minimisation of pressure pulses when passing other trains.

 The electrical system differs from the SNCF BB 36000 Astride locomotives: current collection is via one of two pantographs, one used for AC electrification supply, the other for DC supply.
 Under 25 kV AC the supply voltage is stepped down by a transformer with four 1375 kW 1520 V secondary windings for traction; the traction supply is actively rectified using a pulse chopper circuit.
 Under 3 kV DC electrification the supply voltage is regulated by a chopper to 2200 V, producing the same intermediate DC supply voltage as when under 25 kV AC electrification.
 The intermediate DC link powers four individual three phase GTO-based, heat pipe cooled inverters (one per traction motor); the traction motors are force cooled four pole, three phase asynchronous machines (4FXA4-559B) rated at 1280 kW.
 The electrical system allows regenerative braking, except under 1.5 kV DC electrification, under which the locomotives operate at reduced power.

 An additional transformer winding supplies 600-800 kW at 1520 V for head end power (heating), there are also 150 kW, 380 V, 50 Hz and 15 kW, 110 V DC auxiliary supplies.

 The locomotives were designed to work in multiple, and in push-pull mode.
 Safety systems relevant to the countries of operation were fitted.